Hellstorm9115/logicly-faster/README.md

 ### Notes

 Don't get scared off by AHK.
-AHK is just a lightweight utility for automation actions on Windows.
-(If you've ever worked with Excel macros, like that.)
-For example, with AHK, you can write a script that goes, _"Whenever Ctrl+Alt+H is pressed, open up my browser and go to [http://hasthelargehadroncolliderdestroyedtheworldyet.com](http://hasthelargehadroncolliderdestroyedtheworldyet.com)`."_ Another thing AHK can do though, is automate mouse movements!
+AHK is just a lightweight utility for automating actions on Windows.
+(If you've ever worked with Excel macros, it's like that.)
+For example, with AHK, you can write a script that goes, _"Whenever Ctrl+Alt+H is pressed, open up my browser and go to [http://hasthelargehadroncolliderdestroyedtheworldyet.com](http://hasthelargehadroncolliderdestroyedtheworldyet.com)."_ Another thing AHK can do though, is automate mouse movements.
 So we can write a script that goes, _"Move the mouse to (a,b), click, and while holding click (to drag), move the mouse to (x,y), and let go."_ and so on.
+That's basically how this utility does what it does, faster than you.

 ### Tips